Alan Pritsker: Stochastic network

 Alan Pritsker also made numerous fundamental contributions to the theory and methodology for analysis of stochastic networks and more general large-scale simulation experiments.
 For this work he received the “H. B. Maynard Innovative Achievement in Industrial Engineering Award” from the American Institute of Industrial Engineers (AIIE, now IIE) in 1978 and the “Outstanding Simulation Publication Award” from The Institute of Management Sciences (TIMS, now INFORMS) College on Simulation and Gaming (now the College on Simulation) in 1985.

 Engineering theory and practice

 Among Alan Pritsker's diverse contributions to engineering practice, perhaps the most prominent was his development and use of large-scale simulation models to support policy analysis for organ transplantation by the United Network for Organ Sharing.
 In particular, his work was used to formulate more effective and equitable protocols for assigning liver transplants to waiting patients.
 This is a remarkable example of the definitive practice of system simulation in addressing ultimate questions of life and death.

-Most of Alan Pritsker's groundbreaking contributions to engineering theory, methodology and practice are widely available via numerous well-known texts and book chapters that he wrote over a period of forty-five years.
-Perhaps more than any other single individual, he effectively disseminated knowledge about simulation technology at all levels of academia, government and industry through the publication of twelve popular textbooks.
+Most of Alan Pritsker's contributions to engineering theory, methodology and practice are available through numerous texts and book chapters published over a forty-five year period.
+He disseminated knowledge about simulation technology at all levels of academia, government and industry through the publication of twelve popular textbooks.